vippsas/vipps-report-api/api-guide/settlement.md

 The ledger has its own `ledgerId`, so the first step in using this API is to fetch the list of ledgers you have access to.
-If you are integrating a single merchant it may be enough to hit this endpoint once manually to identify the `ledgerId`.
+If you are integrating a single merchant it may be enough to hit [this endpoint][get-ledgers-endpoint] once manually to identify the `ledgerId`.
 An example response from [`GET:/settlement/v1/ledgers`][get-ledgers-endpoint]
 is: